 Asymmetrical balance is when you have different visual art elements on either side of the central line, yet the images appear balanced.

-Unlike Symmetrical Balance, Asymmetrical Balance is a bit difficult to achieve in your artwork.
-The main reason is all elements of art have different visual properties, and placing them at different positions and not symmetrical but also balancing the same is more complicated.
+Unlike Symmetrical Balance, Asymmetrical Balance is difficult to achieve in your artwork.
+The main reason is all elements of art have different visual properties, and placing them at different positions and not symmetrically but balancing the same is more complicated.

 What is Asymmetrical Balance in Art?

 Asymmetrical balance is when the artwork is not similar on two sides, left & right or top and bottom, but they are balanced and appear to have equal visual weight.
 Asymmetrical Balance does not have mirror-like images, unlike symmetrical balance.

 Asymmetrical balance is informal, dynamic, and unorganized.
 It may appear to be random, but the composition will balance.

 An artist gets flexibility and freedom of expression when his composition has asymmetric balance.
 Asymmetry is more interesting as different elements are mostly not repeated.

 Radial symmetry or radial balance in art is when identical visual elements radiate from the center point.

 Radial Balance images are majorly circular inside-out or outside-in to a center point.
 It is symmetrical in all directions, and the elements are repeated evenly.